genomehubs/genomehubs-dot-org/src/html/documentation/docker-containers.md

 ---

 GenomeHubs containers typically run as UID 1000 so are compatible with being run as the default user on a fresh Linux install.
 The exception is the mySQL container that writes to `/var/lib/mysql` as UID 27, as such mounting a mySQL data directory brings convenience in file management but may cause permissions issues so is entirely optional.
-There are many ways to deal with [Docker](http://docker.com) users and permissions that are beyond the scope of this documentation.
-Running Genomehubs with a different UID is possible but unsupported.
+To run most other containers as a different user, add `-u $UID:$GROUPS` to the docker run command so that any files they write in mounted directories will be owned by the correct user.
+To run EasyMirror as a different user, omit mounting `/ensembl/logs` and mount `/ensemb/conf` read only.

 ## mySQL